ArrowrIcon Home icon

 Inside of a train door as common in Britain in the 1940s and 1950s showing its very stiff inside latch

-Inside of old train door
+Inside old train door

-Detail showing the stiff latch*
+Detail showing the small stiff latch*

-Someone jumping from an old British moving train because train doors could be opened by passengers even when moving, screen shot from an old film
+Man jumping from an old British moving train because train doors could be opened by passengers even while moving

-Someone jumping from a moving train, having opened the door, a screen shot from an old film
+Man jumping from a moving train, having opened the door themselves from the inside, a screen shot from an old film

 Some of the later mid-20th Century trains had door handles that only opened from the outside - which was, I suppose, to improve safety.
 It meant, though, that if no-one on the platform wanted to get in at a particular door, and passengers wanted to get out, the passengers had to lower the window and lean out to get to the exterior handle.